The Speech Of Miss Polly Baker

 Perhaps most powerfully, Baker drew a parallel between her situation and that of the men who had fathered her children.
 She argued that if she was to be punished for her "crime," then the fathers of her children should face identical punishment.
 She questioned why she should pay fines and suffer public humiliation when the men who had contributed equally to creating these children went about their lives unscathed.

 The speech also touched on themes of motherhood and societal contribution.
-And baker noted that she had not abandoned her children but had raised them, contributing to society by caring for her offspring.
+But baker noted that she had not abandoned her children but had raised them, contributing to society by caring for her offspring.
 She questioned whether society would be better served by punishing mothers or by recognizing the humanity and dignity of women who had made mistakes.

 The Role of Benjamin Franklin